moleculerjs/site/source/docs/service.md

 }
 ```
 {% note warn Naming restriction %}
-It is important to be aware that you can't use such variable names which are reserved in service or names of your methods!
+It is important to be aware that you can't use such variable name which is reserved for service or coincides with your method names!
 E.g. `this.name`, `this.version`, `this.settings`, `this.schema`...etc.
 {% endnote %}